 The part of the stems that remains in the water must be bare.
 If they are producing leaves that are touching the water, cut them off immediately.
-Stems with leaves that are in the water will release bacteria and cause instant death of cut flowers.
+Stems with leaves that are in the water will release bacteria and cause the instant death of cut flowers.

 Avoid Direct Sunlight

 Roses are vulnerable to direct sunlight.
-Not only they start losing their shine, but also suffer a slow death.
+Not only do they start losing their shine, but also suffer a slow death.
 So, try to keep them away from sunlight, or heat caused by electronic home appliances.
-Even if you maintain normal home temperature, that will be enough for roses.
-The crux of this message is to provide cool temperature for roses.
+Even if you maintain a normal home temperature, that will be enough for roses.
+The crux of this message is to provide a cool temperature for roses.

-These tips are not only effective, but easy to follow as well.
-Moreover, you needn't have to do be an expert florist or invest lots of time.
+These tips are not only effective but easy to follow as well.
+Moreover, you needn’t have to do be an expert florist or invest lots of time.
 These few simple tricks are enough to keep the cut flowers fresh for a longer time.